ahuactl/pure-mathematics/README.md

 # Pure Mathematics

-A repo of my projects related to math
+A repo of my projects related to pure mathematics